MovieMaker93/amazon-bedrock-poc/README.md

 - `AWS CLI installed`

 ## Instructions
-First of all, we need to init our terraform:
+First of all, go to the root of the repo and init your terraform:
 ```console
 terraform init
 ```

 After that:
 ```console